 Co-founder and Director of Genspace, USA

-Dr. Ellen Jorgensen is co-founder and Executive Director of Genspace.
-Her efforts to develop Genspace into a haven for entrepreneurship, innovation and citizen science have been chronicled by Nature Medicine, Science, Discover Magazine, BBC News, Dan Rather Reports, PBS News Hour, The Discovery Channel, and The New York Times.
+Dr. Ellen Jorgensen is the co-founder and Executive Director of Genspace.
+Her efforts to develop Genspace into a haven for entrepreneurship, innovation, and citizen science have been chronicled by Nature Medicine, Science, Discover Magazine, BBC News, Dan Rather Reports, PBS News Hour, The Discovery Channel, and The New York Times.
 Dr. Jorgensen has a Ph.D. in Molecular Biology from New York University, spent many years in the biotechnology industry, and is currently adjunct faculty at New York Medical College, the School of Visual Arts, and a Visiting Professor at The Cooper Union.
 Her talk ‘What you Need to Know about CRISPR’ has reached over 1 million views on TED.com.

-Into the Gowanus Canal: A Community Lab Partnership with MetaSUB
+“Into the Gowanus Canal: A Community Lab Partnership with MetaSUB’’

 Community labs are a relatively new phenomenon.
 They are independent organizations, mostly non-profits, that provide laboratory space to the general public at a greatly reduced price.
 They function as informal research collectives, with shared safety standards, equipment and supplies.
 Research projects are initiated by lab members, who may or may not be degree-holding scientists, and efforts are self-funded.
 Given the limited resources of these labs, many have chosen to collaborate with university research groups on projects requiring sophisticated equipment.
 When a member of the Genspace community lab in Brooklyn NY was curious about what lived in a local polluted canal, Genspace reached out to a MetaSUB partner for help.
 The mechanics of this partnership and other similar collaborations will be discussed.

-Thanks to our corporate and industry sponsors!
+Thanks to our academic and industry sponsors!

 Diamond Level Sponsors

-Platinum Level Sponsors
+Platinum Level Sponsor

 Silver Level Sponsors